bondr007/HowTo-ActiveDirectory-LDAPS-Openssl/README.md

 Now we will have a file named LDAPS_PRIVATEKEY.pfx that contains the cert and privatekey for our active directory domain controllers to use.

 ### Test all the Domain Controllers
-The Following Powershell will test all of our Active Directory Domain Controllers for LDAPS
+The Following Powershell will test all of our Active Directory Domain Controllers for LDAPS:
 ```powershell
 ##################
 #### TEST ALL AD DCs for LDAPS